atech/awsp/README.md

 </nav>
 ```

 You will see that we have created a `nav` element with the name `comButtonBar` which contains an unordered list with two links with the class `comButton`.
 This particular example uses two different components.
 The `comButtonBar` component allows two `comButton` components to be placed into an unordered list and then be displayed next to each other with rounded corners on the left side of the first button and on the right side of the last button.
+The `comButton` component sets the style of a button - in this case, it's just sets a link to have green background.

 Here's the CSS for these component: